Spain 2-1 England: Player ratings from Euro 2024 final as Luke Shaw rises to the occasion but Harry Kane woes prolong trophy wait

 Ollie Watkins (for Kane, 61) - 6

 Reignited a joyfulness in England with his running to finally stretch the Spain defence.
-Injected a fresh impetus into the England attack but could not recreate his late heroics from the semi-final against the Netherlands.
-Booked late on as frustration boiled over.
+Injected a fresh impetus into the attack but could not recreate his late heroics from the semi-final against the Netherlands.
+Booked late on as frustrations boiled over.

 Cole Palmer (for Mainoo, 70) - 7